IBM/sms-analysis-with-wks/README.md

 ![](doc/source/images/wks-nlu-process.png)

-1. The user provides an SMS message to be analyzed to a client.
+1. The user provides the client with an SMS message to be analyzed.
-2. The client sends the SMS to analzyed to Watson NLU, specifying which machine learning model to use in WKS.
+2. The client sends the SMS to Watson NLU for analysis, specifying which machine learning WKS model to use.
-3. Watson NLU extracts the domain specific entities and returns these results to the client.
+3. Watson NLU extracts the domain specific entities and returns the results to the client.
 4. The client renders the results to the user.

 ## Technical Architecture